|

 • Who is responsible for employment tax withholdings

-• Any and all insurance coverage that may apply to the caregiver in the home
+• All applicable insurance coverage for the caregiver in the home

-• If there is any type of caregiver oversight
+• Whether there is any oversight or supervision of the caregiver

-If you would like to learn more about your home care options, contact the nearest Comfort Keepers’® office for information.
-Comfort Keepers’ caregivers are fully employed by the local Comfort Keepers offices and are bonded and insured.
+To learn more about your home care options and find personalized support, contact your nearest Comfort Keepers® office today for a free consultation.
+Comfort Keepers caregivers are fully employed by local offices and are bonded and insured, allowing you to focus on what matters most—elevating the human spirit℠ through compassionate care.

 Individualized Home Care Options